actblue/activesupport-db-cache/README.md

 ### External database

 By default ActiveRecordStore uses your ActiveRecord::Base.connection.
-If you whant to use some external database for cache pupose you should set ACTIVE_RECORD_CACHE_STORE_DATABASE_URL env variable:
+If you want to use some external database for cache purpose you should set ACTIVE_RECORD_CACHE_STORE_DATABASE_URL env variable:

     $ ACTIVE_RECORD_CACHE_STORE_DATABASE_URL="sqlite3://./db/test2.sqlite3" rails s